Address

 - Focus A

-- A01: Targeting tumor cell networks to overcome primary and adaptive resistance in glioblastoma
+- A01: Targeting tumor cell network communication to overcome primary and adaptive resistance in glioblastoma

 - A02: Development of a specific combination therapy for histone H3-mutant pediatric glioblastoma